What are the effects of carbon monoxide?

-Carbon monoxide connects with red blood cells, robbing oxygen from your body it has to have to thrive.
+Carbon monoxide connects with red blood cells, robbing oxygen from your body it requires to live.
 It combines with these cells more than 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, on lieu of oxygen, then gets taken to the critical organs through the bloodstream.
-In short, carbon monoxide robs your body of oxygen.
+Carbon monoxide, on lieu of oxygen, then gets taken to the vital organs through the bloodstream.
+To put it simply, carbon monoxide deprives your body of oxygen.
 Organs have to have oxygen; when they lack it, they begin to suffocate.

-Your body takes a long time to eliminate carbon monoxide; however, it can be taken in much more quickly.
+Your body takes a long time to eliminate carbon monoxide; however, it can be taken in much more rapidly.